 For positions sponsored by other partner countries, read the page dedicated to each country in the partner countries section.

-Vacancies sponsored by the Government of Italy
+Vacancies sponsored by The Netherlands

 Since JPOs are sponsored by their respective governments, not all nationalities are eligible to apply for the JPO Programme.